neilime/twbs-helper-module/README.md

 If this project helps you reduce time to develop and/or you want to help the maintainer of this project, you can make a donation, thank you.

-TODO : add pledge campain
+TODO : add pledgie campain

 # Contributing

 If you wish to contribute to TwbsHelper, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.
 NOTE : If you want to contribute don't hesitate, I'll review any PR.

-# Demonstration / example

-Render forms, buttons, alerts and many more with TwbsHelper : [see it in action (on-line)](http://neilime.github.io/zf-twbs-helper-module/demo.html).

 # Requirements